agtMaurice/education-verification-system-contract/README.md

   major: The student's area of study.
 - `studentName`: The name of the student who earned the credential.
   dateIssued: The date the credential was issued.
-- `isRevoked`: A boolean value indicating whether the credential has been revoked.

 A mapping `credentials` is used to store the credentials issued by educational institutions.
 The keys in the mapping are the `tokenIds` of the educational credentials, and the values are instances of the Credential struct.